jitinsingla/MitoXRNet/README.md

 - Each dimension of the image should be less than 704.

-Steps:
+#### Steps:
-#### Preprocessing:
+##### Preprocessing:
-Here all the raw mrcs and masks are split in train and validation folders inside Data/Training folder (i.e. mrc_train, mrc_val, mask_train and mask_val)
+Here all the raw mrcs and masks are split in train and validation folders inside `Data/Training folder` (i.e. new folder are created `mrc_train`, `mrc_val`, `mask_train` and `mask_val`).
 Each mrc and mask undergoes padding, to ensure the image size matches the model's input requirement.
 Each raw mrc undergoes preprocessing as proposed in MitoXRNet paper.
-Further it creates 3D slices for train and validation dataset in folder Data/Training/slices.
+Further it creates 3D slices for train and validation dataset in folder `Data/Training/slices`.

 ```
 # Run preprocessing with default 80/20 train–validation split